WANdisco/wandisco-documentation-ldm/docs/create-path-mappings.md

 * Click on the LiveData Migrator hostname under your "Products" list in the dashboard.
 * Under the "Configuration" menu, select "Path Mappings".

-Here, you will see a list of your existing path mappings, if any.
+Here, you will see a list of any existing path mappings.

 ### Add a path mapping